 2. …but try to avoid overdoing it

 Yes, the right products can volumise hair, but it’s also important to avoid overwashing.
 An excess of any product can weigh hair down and reduce its good effects.
-Water quality can also have an impact: if you live in a hard water area, this can impact how full and lively your hair looks.
+So, it’s important to leave sufficient time between washes.

-Not only does dry shampoo give your hair a refresh, absorbing oil and dirt, but it will also add texture, lift and fullness.
+If you feel that your hair needs a boost in between, try a dry shampoo.
+Not only does dry shampoo give your hair a refresh, but it’ll also add texture, lift, and fullness.
 A tip?
-Apply it at night before going to bed and you can swerve any concerns about white residue.
-Instead, you’ll wake up with hair that’s fresher, cleaner and with a convincing amount of bounce.
+Apply it at night before going to bed and you can avoid any concerns about white residue.
+Instead, you’ll wake up with hair that’s fresher and cleaner, and has a convincing amount of bounce.

 London hairstylist Eva Stassi says, “Try lifting your hair up, section by section, and concentrating the spray a little more as you get closer to the roots.
 When you’re finished, flip your head upside down and secure it in a high ponytail or topknot before you go to sleep.”